Suicide Prevention Policy

 If you, or someone you know, is dealing with some of the warning signs above and would prefer to talk with another student about this issue, please reach out to anyone you feel comfortable talking to.
 We do encourage all cadets to reach out to one of the points of contact below who have access to more resources.

-Any cadet, student, staff member, teacher, parent or other interested party needing assistance should contact the SNSI using the Contact Us page.
+Any cadet, student, staff member, teacher, parent or other interested party needing assistance should contact the SNSI using the Contact Us page or any method most convenient to the person needing assistance.

 The goal of NJROTC/NNDCC unit suicide prevention programs is to provide the mechanisms necessary to identify and respond to students who are at risk of self-destructive behaviors or possible suicide.
 The following are essential components of our unit's program: